pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

 Setup a sorted set iterator seeking the first element in the specified lexicographical range.
-Returns `REDISMODULE_OK` if the iterator was correctly initialized otherwise `REDISMODULE_ERR` is returned in the following conditions:
+Returns `PHARMAVILLAGEMODULE_OK` if the iterator was correctly initialized otherwise `PHARMAVILLAGEMODULE_ERR` is returned in the following conditions:

 1. The value stored at key is not a sorted set or the key is empty.